carte018/Proconsul/Dockerized/README.md

-copies in a host-level configuration (if one is already available) or creates a new entity configuration, complete with the necessary keys, etc.  You will need to decide before setting up your configuration whether your Proconsul instance is going to be federated multilaterally (via a federation liek InCommon) or bilaterally (with a single, usually institutional identity provider).
+copies in a host-level configuration (if one is already available) or creates a new entity configuration, complete with the necessary keys, etc.  You will need to decide before setting up your configuration whether your Proconsul instance is going to be federated multilaterally (via a federation like InCommon) or bilaterally (with a single, usually institutional identity provider).
 Both modes are suppported.
 In either case, you will need to select a unique SAML entity ID for your Proconsul service.
 In the bilateral federation case, you will need to collect the SAML entityId